DiUS/build-lights/README_master_image.md

 3. Configure the build-lights jobs via its web interface.

-   Alternatively, you can modify the configuration file location at */storage/etc/build-lights/light-controller.json*.
+   Alternatively, you can modify the configuration file located at */storage/etc/build-lights/light-controller.json*.
 You'll need to restart the *light_controller* process for the new configuration to take effect.